Seven Strategies to Increase Blood Flow in Your Feet

 - Always choose stairs over the elevator.

-- If possible, try to do as many errands as you can on foot before using your car.
+- If possible, try to do as many errands as you can on foot instead of using your car.

-- Look for time through the day to get out and walk quickly for at least 20 minutes.
+- Look for time throughout the day to get out and walk quickly for at least 20 minutes.

 4. Eat foods rich in potassium

-Foods that are rich in potassium encourage blood flow and fight fluid retention.
+Foods that are rich in potassium stimulate the blood flow and fight fluid retention.

-Take note of the recommended foods you should have in your diet:
+Here’s the list of some recommended foods you should include in your diet:

 - Sunflower, pumpkin, sesame, linseed, or chia seeds